 The bill amends Section 13A-11-300 of the Code of Alabama 1975 to enhance regulations against motor vehicle speed contests and exhibitions of speed.
 Key insertions include definitions for terms such as "motor vehicle burnout," "motor vehicle donut," "motor vehicle exhibition of speed," and "motor vehicle speed contest."
-The bill also introduces the term "traffic enforcement officer" and specifies that individuals may not engage in or consent to the use of their vehicle for these activities on public or private property without the owner's consent.
-Violations are categorized with increasing penalties, ranging from Class C misdemeanors for first offenses to Class B felonies for causing death.
+The bill also introduces the term "traffic enforcement officer" and specifies that individuals may not engage in or consent to these activities on public roads or private property without the owner's consent.
+Violations are categorized by severity, with penalties ranging from Class C misdemeanors for first offenses to Class B felonies for causing death.

-Additionally, the bill allows for the use of automated traffic enforcement systems to detect violations and provides for the impoundment of vehicles involved in such offenses.
-A vehicle may be towed and impounded at the owner's expense for a minimum of 48 hours, with the possibility of extending this period by court order.
-The bill also stipulates that local governing bodies may utilize automated systems for enforcement, although these systems cannot be used for red light or speed violations.
+Additionally, the bill allows for the use of automated traffic enforcement systems to detect violations and provides for the impoundment of vehicles involved in such activities.
+A vehicle may be towed and impounded at the owner's expense for a minimum of 48 hours if observed violating the law.
+The bill also stipulates that local governing bodies may utilize automated systems for enforcement, but not for detecting red light or speed violations.
 The act is set to take effect immediately upon passage.

 Enrolled: 13A-11-300